Milan Hodža: First Czechoslovak Republic

-In exile
+Exile and death

 After the Munich Agreement in late 1938, he lived in exile in Switzerland, France (1939), Great Britain (1940) and after 1941 in the United States.
 During World War II, he was the co-author of a memorandum on the situation of Slovakia within Czechoslovakia (October 1939), in which he re-iterated his project of 1938.
 In November 1939, he established the 1939 Slovak National Council in Paris as the supreme body of Slovak resistance, serving as its chairman.
 The Slovak National Council merged with the Czech National Council to form the Czecho-Slovak National Council in January 1940.
 This organization (including its Czech members) competed with the government-in-exile led by Edvard Beneš (a strong Czechoslovakist) in London.
 The two exile groups were in permanent conflict.
 When Paris was conquered by the Germans, the British security forces took the members of the Czecho-Slovak National Council into custody, which was an accomplishment of spies working for the Beneš group.
 Hodža capitulated and he accepted a second-rate post in Beneš's State Council in November 1940.
 He did not participate in the activities of the State Council however, and left for the US in 1941, where he developed a project for a Central European Federation (published as the book Federation in Central Europe, 1942).
 Although his plan received attention from American intellectuals and officials at the United States Department of State, his plan did not materialize due to the beginning of the Cold War.

-Milan Hodža held high Czechoslovak, French, Italian, Romanian, Yugoslavian and Polish awards.
-On 27 June 2002 his remains were reburied in the National Cemetery in Martin, in his native Slovakia.
+Hodža died in Florida, United States, on June 27 1944, at the age of sixty-six.
+He held awards in high Czechoslovak, French, Italian, Romanian, Yugoslavian and Polish.
+On 27 June 2002, his remains were reburied in the National Cemetery in Martin, in his native Slovakia.